Tax and National Insurance

 The Overseas Transfers Allowance (OTA)

-The OTA applies to transfers paid on or after 6 April 2024.
-The allowance places a limit on the total amount of qualifying recognised overseas pension scheme (QROPS) transfers that can take place from 6 April 2024 onwards without incurring a tax charge.
+The Overseas Transfers Allowance applies to transfers paid on or after 6 April 2024.
+The Overseas Transfers Allowance places a limit on the total amount of qualifying recognised overseas pension scheme (QROPS) transfers that can take place from 6 April 2024 onwards without incurring a tax charge.
 It operates separately from the Lump Sum Allowance and Lump Sum and Death Benefit Allowance.
-The TPS only allows QROPS transfers in very limited circumstances.
+The Teachers' Pension Scheme only allows qualifying recognised overseas pension scheme transfers in very limited circumstances.

 Benefits taken prior to 6 April 2024